 E.G.O. is an international high-tech company and one of the leading global manufacturers of domestic appliance technology, components and products.
 Other industries, ranging from medical technology through building services to automotive technology, benefit from our pioneering spirit, our experience and our expertise.
 Ever since the company was founded in 1931 we have been inventing sophisticated technology that makes people's day-to-day lives easier.
 Carrying on this tradition is what drives us on each and every day.

-EUROCAT

-Web: https://eurecat.org/en/

-Eurecat is the leading Technology Centre of Catalonia.
-It provides the industrial and business sector with differential technology and advanced expertise, offers solutions to their innovation needs and boosts their competitiveness in a fast-paced environment.
-If you are interested in speaking, participating and/or exhibiting at the UltraWire Workshop 2019 you get more information about the workshop including registration form and agenda by sending an email to Mónica Spreadbury and/or Bojan Boskovic: info@ultrawire.eu or info@cnt-Itd.co.uk
+EURECAT Web: eurecat.org/en Eurecat is the main Research and Technology (RTO) centre in Catalonia and the second largest private non-profit research organization in Southern Europe.
+Eurecat provides the industrial and business sector with differential technology, advanced expertise and solutions to their innovation needs.
+The range of services offered by the centre are primarily focused on applied R+D+i, technological services, information technology consulting, highly-specialized training, product and service development, and promotion and distribution of technological innovation.
+The centre brings together the experience of more than 670 professionals, generating an annual income of €51M.
+Serving more than a thousand companies, Eurecat is involved in 160 national and international R&D projects with high strategic value.
+The RTO holds 36 international patents and 8 technology spinoffs.